johnsogg/gspoon/README.md

 **Thursday 1pm** Just continuing with building UI elements, having them show when appropriate, getting data from api each time.

-Time so far: 6h:30m

 **Thursday 2:20pm** Same.
 Fetching menu in the app and passing it around to components that need it, since (like the table list) this should not change frequently like checks.
+Can show the added items in the check order list.

+Time so far: 7h:30m

+**Thursday 3:20pm** Now need to be able to void existing order items.